LP-Duality Theory and the Cores of Games: Introduction

 The matching game forms one of the cornerstones of cooperative game theory.
-The assignment game and its generalizations have numerous applications, e.g., matching students to schools or medical residents to hospitals.
-In particular, the core imputations of our most general matching-based game, the Hoffman-Kruskal game, provide a way of enforcing constraints arising naturally in these applications: encouraging diversity and discouraging over-representation, see Section \ref{sec.Hoffman}.

 The matching game can also be viewed as a matching market in which utilities of the agents are stated in monetary terms and side payments are allowed, i.e., it is a {\em transferable utility (TU) market}.
 For an extensive coverage of these notions, see the book by Moulin \cite{Moulin2014cooperative}.

 The following setting, taken from \cite{Eriksson2001stable} and \cite{Biro2012computing}, vividly captures the issues underlying profit-sharing in an assignment game (and its generalizations).
 Suppose a coed tennis club has sets $U$ and $V$ of women and men players, respectively, who can participate in an upcoming mixed doubles tournament.
 Assume $|U| = m$ and $|V| = n$, where $m, n$ are arbitrary.
 Let $G = (U, V, E)$ be a bipartite graph whose vertices are the women and men players and an edge $(i, j)$ represents the fact that agents $i \in U$ and $j \in V$ are eligible to participate as a mixed doubles team in the tournament.
 Let $w$ be an edge-weight function for $G$, where $w_{i j} > 0$ represents the expected earnings if $i$ and $j$ do participate as a team in the tournament.
 The total worth of the game is the weight of a maximum weight matching in $G$.